 Adjusting to a big life change isn’t always easy.
 After your doctor says you need to start using catheters, the idea can feel overwhelming or even scary.
-However, the good news is that most people find using a catheter quite easy with a little time and practice.
+However, the good news is that most people find using a catheter quite easy with some time and practice.
 Get started on the right path with 180 Medical’s helpful tips and support!

+Tip 1.
 Make Sure You’re Using the Right Catheter Type

 First, talk with your doctor about what catheter product type they think is best for you.
 However, it’s a good idea to approach these topics well-informed of your options.